ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 QOM is short for _QEMU Object Model_ and was [introduced in 2011](https://github.com/qemu/qemu/commit/2f28d2ff9dce3c404b36e90e64541a4d48daf0ca).
 It is heavily documented on [its header file](https://github.com/qemu/qemu/blob/master/include/qom/object.h).
 It started as a generalization of qdev.
+Today the device tree and backend objects are managed through the QOM object tree.

 From its documentation: